chgroeling/libmicroemu/README.md

-# Libmicroemu - ARM Microcontroller Emulator Library
+# ARM Microcontroller Emulator Library
 _libmicroemu_ is a lightweight, embeddable library for ARM microcontroller emulation, currently supporting the ARMv7-M architecture with plans to extend to additional ARM architectures.
 It is designed for:

 - **Accelerating development** by enabling local testing of ARM programs